+То See

+Start learning the applications "Video resources" on page 47

+"Quick Start Guide" on page 46

+"Practice projects" on page 46

+Get recommendations for tools and learning resources to help you with the task at hand "Learn docker" on page 43
-То See Start learning the applications "Video resources" on page 37 "Quick Start Guide" on page 36 Learn about new and enhanced features "Video resources" on page 37 Obtain additional information about product tools and features "Help and tooltips" on page 34 "Web-based resources" on page 37 "Hints" on page 36

-То See Download a list of keyboard shortcuts CorelDRAW Graphics Suite Quick Reference Card Advance your knowledge of the suite by learning from graphics design experts Insights from the Experts, a series of tutorials by graphic design professionals who use CorelDRAW Graphics Suite in their everyday work.
+То See Learn about new and enhanced features "Video resources" on page 47 Obtain additional information about product tools and features "Help and tooltips" on page 44 "Hints" on page 45 "Web-based resources" on page 47 Advance your knowledge of the suite by learning from graphics design experts Insights from the Experts, a series of tutorials by graphic design professionals who use CorelDRAW Graphics Suite in their everyday work.
 You can access these online tutorials as individual PDF files directly from the Corel website.
-"Web-based resources" on page 37 Learn to automate tasks by using macros (or scripts) Community website for developers Find information about deploying the suite on a network CorelDRAW Graphics Suite 2021 Deployment Guide Find specific information about the latest version of the suite Readme file (readme.html), which is installed with the software.
+"Web-based resources" on page 47 Learn to automate tasks by using macros and scripts Community website for developers Find information about deploying the suite on a network CorelDRAW Graphics Suite Deployment Guide Find specific information about the latest version of the suite Readme file (readme.html), which is installed with the software.
 To find it, navigate to the folder where the product is installed, open the Languages folder, and open the language folder you want.